Old UK GAAP - The Financial Reporting Standard for Smaller Entities (FRSSE)

-The FRSSE is withdrawn from 1 January 2016, when it is replaced by Section 1A of FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland or FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime.
+The FRSSE is withdrawn from 1 January 2016, when it was replaced by Section 1A of FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland and FRS 105 The Financial Reporting Standard applicable to the Micro-entities Regime.

 The FRSSE prescribes the basis for preparing and presenting their financial statements.
 The definitions and accounting treatments are consistent with the requirements of companies legislation and are the same as those required by other accounting standards or are a simplified version of those requirements.
 The disclosure requirements exclude a number of those stipulated in other accounting standards.

 Reporting entities that apply the FRSSE are exempt from complying with other accounting standards and UITF Abstracts unless preparing consolidated financial statements when certain other accounting standards apply.

 For the convenience of companies using the FRSSE the requirements of company law on full financial statements are included in the standard.